-Characterized by a rustling noise through the ear canal and gurgling sounds in the eardrum, the sensation of a muffled ear caused by the presence of water stuck in the ear is common.
-Noises in the ears can be annoying and can lead to other non-related ailments such as insomnia.
-Normally, the ear should reopen after a short time so that the water can drain and often just shaking or tilting the head is sufficient for it to come out.
+The sensation of a muffled ear caused by the presence of water in the ears is common.
+It is characterized by a rustling noise through the ear canal and gurgling sounds on the eardrum.
+Noises in the ears can be annoying and can lead to ailments such as insomnia.
+Normally, the ear should reopen after a short time so that the water can drain, often just shaking or tilting the head is enough.

-Should the sensation of muffled ear persist, it may be that earwax inside the ear canal has absorbed some of the water, swelling in size and is now occluding the ear.
-If the pain doesn’t subside within a couple of days, this may be the sign of an ear canal infection and an appointment with a GP or ENT specialist is advised.
+If the sensation of muffled ear persists for several days, it is likely that the earwax inside the ear canal has absorbed some of the water, enlarging and occluding the ear.
+If ear pain does not go away within a couple of days, this can be a wake-up call for an ear canal infection.

-Water in ears can cause ear infections.
-Pain and itching in the ear may indicate an infection caused by germs in the water.
-In the event of such symptoms, your ENT specialist may prescribe an antibiotic if necessary and also remove the remaining water from the ear.
-Failure to treat these warning signs can, in a worst-case scenario, lead to permanent hearing loss.
+Pain and itching in the ear can indicate an ear infection caused by germs in the water.
+In this case, the otolaryngologist can prescribe an antibiotic if necessary and remove the remaining water from the ear.
+Failure to treat these warning signs can, in the worst case, lead to hearing loss.

-In babies and children, ear inflammation caused by water entry can develop more rapidly because their Eustachian tube is shorter and narrower and their immune systems have yet to become as strong as an adult’s.
-Therefore, if water containing germs flows into the baby's ear and keeps the ear canal moist, otitis media can quickly develop.
+In babies and children, ear inflammation caused by water entry can develop more rapidly because their Eustachian tube is shorter and narrower and their immune systems are not yet as strong as that of an adult.
+So, if water containing germs flows into the baby's ear from the outside and keeps the ear canal moist, otitis media can quickly develop.

-Tympanic effusion, instead, is when liquid forms inside the ear and collects behind the eardrum.
-Most cases of tympanic effusion cause pain in the affected person and are more common in young children.
-All should be treated quickly as they can lead to pain and decreased hearing.
+Tympanic effusion, on the other hand, is wheb a liquid forms inside the ear and collects behind the eardrum.
+Most of the time, an effusion from the tympanic cavity causes pain in the affected person.
+Tympanic effusions are more common in young children and should be treated quickly in any case as they can lead to pain and decreased hearing.